bongosway/blog/content/posts/what-a-year-2020.md

 ## Introduction
 Hey everyone!
 I’m excited to share with you my year end review for 2020.

-2020 has been about staying strong mentally!
-In my family, work, projects and life. 😃
+2020 has been about staying strong mentally! 😃

 I’m glad to say that whilst 2020 might have been a tough year, I was able to achieve things I am proud of 💪.